-If the screening outcome is that the child's adaptive functioning does not reveal disability or mild or profound levels, then the family will be thanked for their cooperation and given a £15 shopping voucher.
+If the screening outcome is that the child's adaptive functioning does not reveal disability or mild or profound levels, then the family will be thanked for their cooperation.
 No further contact will be made.
 However, where the child fulfils the adaptive function range, the baseline assessment (assuming consent is given) will take place following which the participant will be randomised.